- What Is Uber Eats?

 This is an issue that might not apply to everyone, but I’ve had to deal with this before, so I thought it was worth mentioning.
 Every year, Uber Eats runs a background check on all of its drivers.
 Usually, this happens behind the scenes without any problems.

 This year, however, I had an issue where my background check consent wouldn’t process, which meant that Uber Eats couldn’t run its background check on me.
 As a result, I couldn’t log into Uber Eats for over a month.
 I ended up calling Uber support multiple times and going into my local Uber office, where I received no help.
 Finally, after 6 weeks, I managed to get someone from Uber support who went out of their way to help me get my background check processed.
-Not having my Uber Eats account active for over a month definitely hurt my overall delivery earnings since I couldn’t multi-app as efficiently without Uber Eats.
+Not having my Uber Eats account active for over a month definitely hurt my overall delivery earnings since I couldn’t multi-app as efficiently without it.

 You might never have a problem like this, but it’s an issue that impacted me enough that it’s worth sharing.
 My own cursory research suggests other people have had similar issues like mine, so this isn’t necessarily an isolated incident.